Home Warranty for Sellers: Does Offering One Help Sell Your House Faster?

 Price Reduction Reduce list price to account for known issues Motivated sellers in a slow market

-Escrow Holdback Set aside funds in escrow for agreed-upon repairs post-closing When repairs can't be completed before closing
+Escrow Holdback Set aside funds (often 1.25x to 1.5x the estimated cost) for agreed-upon repairs post-closing When repairs can't be completed before closing

 Each approach has trade-offs.
-A pre-listing inspection paired with a mid-tier home warranty is often the most powerful combination — it proactively addresses issues and still gives buyers ongoing protection after closing.
-For a broader look at the difference between home warranties and home insurance, that context can help you explain both layers of protection to your buyers.
+A pre-listing inspection paired with a mid-tier home warranty is often the most powerful combination because it proactively addresses issues and still gives buyers ongoing protection after closing.
+For more options, see our full list of home warranty alternatives.
+And for a broader look at the difference between home warranties and home insurance, that context can help you explain both layers of protection to your buyers.

 Frequently Asked Questions